 About the author:

-Triple Nickel is an active member of the BSB and friend of Peter and Marianne Bonenberger.
+Triple Nickel is a friend of Peter and Marianne Bonenberger.
 He is a retired (25 years combat ready) USAF Fighter Pilot and a retired NASA Research Pilot (22 years at NASA).
 He lives with his lovely wife Tammy in Hunt, TX, and they have 5 children and 6 grandchildren between them.
 Triple has been an active amateur astronomer for over 17 years and he built his own telescope with mentoring from Bob Taylor, BSBNCG Vice President.
 Triple has viewed and drawn all 110 Messier deep sky objects and is a member of the Johnson Space Center Astronomical Society.
 For his contributions to amateur astronomy his name was given to asteroid 14511Nickel by the Royal Astronomical Society of Canada.
 He supports the reduction of light pollution to our beautiful skies and encourages all to not light pollute.
-He says he still doesn’t know what he wants to be when he grows up!
+He says he still doesn't know what he wants to be when he grows up!

 See Triple Nickel and his toy on the BSB NASA webpage

 Why I am the only bear in the TX Hill Country?

 Why mushrooms look so different?

 Why air pollution makes you sick?

 Why is CO2 a good and a bad gas?